Lee Savold: Death

-Savold died on May 14, 1972, aged 57, at the Jersey Shore Medical Center in Neptune City, New Jersey.
+Savold died on May 14, 1972, aged 57, at Jersey Shore University Medical Center in Neptune Township, New Jersey.
 He had been admitted a month earlier after suffering a stroke in his apartment in Spring Lake, New Jersey.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

-All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.
+All newspaper decisions are officially regarded as "no decision" bouts and are not counted in the win/loss/draw column.